 A compound which readily absorbs moisture

-When a problem can't be solved by simply looking at it, investigations are carried out.
+Investigate When a problem can’t be solved by simply looking at it, investigations are carried out.
 These may be in the form of either pulling something apart, water testing and so on, to try and determine what the cause of the problem is.
 Quite often an initial visual inspection is required to determine the type of investigation that is needed.
+Inhibitor Compound added in small concentrations to the environment to prevent corrosion

 Compound added in small concentrations to the environment to prevent corrosion